 All instructional, student support, and business service programs have defined and assessed appropriate outcomes defined by the faculty and staff of the respective programs.
 Program faculty and staff analyze the data gathered through the assessment of these outcomes and use this information in program planning and curriculum development.
 The SLO assessment process is sustained with the assistance of staff in the Office of Institutional Research, the Student Learning Outcomes Committee, the Professional Development Committee, and the faculty SLO coordinator.
+49

-&lt;sup>44 Curriculum Committee Minutes
+44 Curriculum Committee Minutes

-&lt;sup>45 Student Success and Equity Committee Minutes
+45 Student Success and Equity Committee Minutes

-&lt;sup>46 VCCCD Agenda and Needs Assessments (IB-25)
+46 VCCCD Agenda and Needs Assessments (IB-25)

-&lt;sup>47 VCCCD Articulation Comparable List; VCCCD Discrepancy List
+47 VCCCD Articulation Comparable List; VCCCD Discrepancy List

-&lt;sup>49 SLO Committee Minutes, SLO Coordinator Job Announcement
+49 SLO Committee Minutes, SLO Coordinator Job Announcement

-The office of institutional research provides technical assistance in the management of SLO data in the TracDat database system, as well as assistance in the development of assessment methods and the analysis of data gathered through the assessment process.
+The Office of Institutional Research provides technical assistance in the management of SLO data in the TracDat database system, as well as assistance in the development of assessment methods and the analysis of data gathered through the assessment process.
 The SLO Committee discusses process and facilitates broad conversations across campus regarding SLO assessment.
 The Professional Development Committee supports the process by providing a variety of professional development activities associated with student learning.
-The role of the faculty SLO coordinator is to guide and support faculty and staff as they work through assessment processes and to connect them to the office of institutional research or professional development activities as needed, providing access to resources on best practices and training to program faculty and staff.
+The role of the faculty SLO coordinator is to guide and support faculty and staff as they work through assessment processes and to connect them to the Office of Institutional Research or professional development activities as needed, providing access to resources on best practices and training to program faculty and staff.

-Although the College has adopted a five-year assessment calendar, aligned with the five-year curriculum cycle the student and business service programs assess outcomes more frequently.
+Although the College has adopted a five-year assessment calendar51, aligned with the five-year curriculum cycle52 the student and business service programs assess outcomes more frequently.
 For example, the business services programs (for example bookstore, fiscal services, financial aid, and maintenance and operations) developed an online survey that is sent annually to all faculty and staff, and then a separate, but similar, survey to all students, asking for satisfaction levels with the different services provided.
 The results of these surveys are used as part of the annual Business Services Balanced Scorecard, which guides them in program improvement discussions.

-Similar student satisfaction surveys have been administered by student service programs.
-In addition to surveys, Student services assess student outcomes by conducting cohort studies with the help of the office of institutional research.
-For example, the student health center monitors the levels of equitable student access through a study of students visiting the student health center, disaggregating information by student demography and services sought.
-Similarly, tutorial services evaluates student access to tutoring services, but is also working with the office of institutional research to find ways to assess any improvements in students' achievement in classes following tutoring sessions.
+Similar student satisfaction surveys have been administered by student service programs53.
+In addition to surveys, Student services assess student outcomes by conducting cohort studies with the help of the Office of Institutional Research.
+For example, the student health center monitors the levels of equitable student access through a study of students visiting the student health center, disaggregating information by student demography and services sought.54 Similarly, tutorial services evaluates student access to tutoring services, but is also working with the Office of Institutional Research to find ways to assess any improvements in students' achievement in classes following tutoring sessions.55